mcrescimanno/GridParser/README.md

 ### Gotchas

-When using `parseGrid()`, make sure that the TextGrid you are parsing is tab delimited.
+When using `parseFile()`, make sure that the TextGrid you are parsing is tab delimited.
 You will most likely get an error if it is space delimited.